-Apart from giving you a stimulating “High,” THC has been proven to have numerous positive effects on brain cells.
-THC is considered a neuroprotectant, meaning it can protect brain cells from damage caused by things like inflammation and oxidative stress.
-It is also known to promote the growth of new brain cells.
+Apart from giving you a stimulating “high,” THC has actually been shown to have numerous positive effects on both the brain and body.
+Cannabinoids like THC are considered neuroprotectants, meaning they can protect brain cells from damage caused by things like inflammation and oxidative stress.
+They are also known to promote the growth of new brain cells.

 22) What are the Medical Benefits of THC?

-Over the years, THC has been found to be an effective treatment for;
+Over the years, THC has (among other things) been found to provide therapeutic relief from: